alexfernandez/alexfernandez.github.io/2023/climate-change-conclusion.md

 ## 🤦 Climate Change Skeptics

-First we need to convince everyone in the planet of the danger.
+First we need to convince everyone on the planet of the danger.
 Many people are denying the scientific and empirical evidence of climate change.
 Why?